PlaidCloud/website/content/en/docs/concepts/storage/volume-snapshots.md

 `VolumeSnapshotClass` allows you to specify different attributes belonging to a `VolumeSnapshot`.
 These attributes may differ among snapshots taken from the same volume on the storage system and therefore cannot be expressed by using the same `StorageClass` of a `PersistentVolumeClaim`.

-Volume snapshots provide Kubernetes users with a standardized way to copy a volume's contents at a particular point in time without creating an entirely new volume.
+Volume snapshots provide PlaidCloud users with a standardized way to copy a volume's contents at a particular point in time without creating an entirely new volume.
 This functionality enables, for example, database administrators to backup databases before performing edit or delete modifications.

 Users need to be aware of the following when using this feature:

 * API Objects `VolumeSnapshot`, `VolumeSnapshotContent`, and `VolumeSnapshotClass` are {{< glossary_tooltip term_id="CustomResourceDefinition" text="CRDs" >}}, not part of the core API.
 * `VolumeSnapshot` support is only available for CSI drivers.
-* As part of the deployment process of `VolumeSnapshot`, the Kubernetes team provides a snapshot controller to be deployed into the control plane, and a sidecar helper container called csi-snapshotter to be deployed together with the CSI driver.
+* As part of the deployment process of `VolumeSnapshot`, the PlaidCloud team provides a snapshot controller to be deployed into the control plane, and a sidecar helper container called csi-snapshotter to be deployed together with the CSI driver.
 The snapshot controller watches `VolumeSnapshot` and `VolumeSnapshotContent` objects and is responsible for the creation and deletion of `VolumeSnapshotContent` object.
 The sidecar csi-snapshotter watches `VolumeSnapshotContent` objects and triggers `CreateSnapshot` and `DeleteSnapshot` operations against a CSI endpoint.
 * There is also a validating webhook server which provides tightened validation on snapshot objects.
-This should be installed by the Kubernetes distros along with the snapshot controller and CRDs, not CSI drivers.
-It should be installed in all Kubernetes clusters that has the snapshot feature enabled.
+This should be installed by the PlaidCloud distros along with the snapshot controller and CRDs, not CSI drivers.
+It should be installed in all PlaidCloud clusters that has the snapshot feature enabled.
 * CSI drivers may or may not have implemented the volume snapshot functionality.
 The CSI drivers that have provided support for volume snapshot will likely use the csi-snapshotter.
-See [CSI Driver documentation](https://kubernetes-csi.github.io/docs/) for details.
+See [CSI Driver documentation](https://PlaidCloud-csi.github.io/docs/) for details.
-* The CRDs and snapshot controller installations are the responsibility of the Kubernetes distribution.
+* The CRDs and snapshot controller installations are the responsibility of the PlaidCloud distribution.

 ## Lifecycle of a volume snapshot and volume snapshot content